Afrosinya

 Afrosinya Fedorova (Note: Also transliterated in English as Afrosinia, Afrosina, or Afrosin'ia.
 She signed her name as Eyfrasiniia or Efrosiniia Fedorova doch', Efrosiniia, Fedor's daughter.) (Ефросинья Фёдорова; c.
-1700–c.
-1750) was a Finnish woman sold into Russian serfdom after being captured in war.
+1700) was a Finnish woman sold into Russian serfdom after being captured in war.
 She became the concubine of Alexei Petrovich, Tsarevich of Russia, son and heir of Peter the Great and fled with him on 26 September 1716 from his father.
 Information provided by her was crucial in sentencing Alexei to death after their return to Russia.

 Early life

 Afrosinya was born around 1700, perhaps near the future Saint Petersburg, an area not yet taken by Russia but at the time a part of the Swedish Empire.
 During the Great Northern war she fell victim of the slave trade during the Great Wrath when she was captured with her brother, Ivan, and sold as serfs to Prince Nikifor Kondrat'evich Viazemskii, former tutor of Alexei Petrovich, Tsarevich of Russia.

 Afrosinya was consistently described as short, and she could live disguised, suggesting that she was thin.
 One description of her states that she was 'tall, hefty, thick-lipped, with red hair'.
 This might be a forgery, but has nevertheless been used as the basis of Afrosinya's depiction.